marzwick/DemoSite/site/src/experiences.md

         How/why is posing these questions student-centered?

+---
-## An AJEDI Lexicon for Learning Experiences
+## An AJEDI Lexicon for Course Structure

-!!! compat ""
-    By the end of this section, you will be able to:

-    - `TODO`
-    - Understand key concepts and principles:
-        - `TODO`

-`TODO are we including this section?`
+`NOTE: This content was restructured recently.
+This section needs to be rewritten.`